Sheeley7/vscode-webrm/README.md

 This extension contributes the following settings:

-- `webRM.appClientId`: (REQUIRED) API Version for Dynamics 365 Web API
+- `webRM.appClientId`: (REQUIRED) Client Id of Your Registered App in Azure
-- `webRM.appTenantId`: API Version for Dynamics 365 Web API (REQUIRED IF NOT USING MULTI-TENANT APP REGISTRATION)
+- `webRM.appTenantId`: (REQUIRED FOR SINGLE TENANT APPS) Tenant Id of Your Registered App in Azure.
+Leave Blank if Mult-Tenant
 - `webRM.connectionInfoFolder`: (REQUIRED) Folder to Store Encryped Connection Info
 - `webRM.dynamicsAPIVersion`: (REQUIRED) API Version for Dynamics 365 Web API
 - `webRM.solutionNameFilter`: Used to Filter Solution List Retrieved from Dynamics